Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 The building fulfils a variety of functions such as cinemas, theatres, restaurants, exhibition halls, a meeting room for the Warsaw City Council and houses a wide range of businesses and cultural institutions, not to mention the viewing terrace at the top, which fortunately can be reached by lift.
 The viewing terrace provides an overview of the urban planning and logic of the many newly constructed skyscrapers.
 The building is also equipped with a congress hall, although it was built with socialist congresses in mind and is therefore equipped with a tiny stage so that attendees can focus on the essentials and applaud at the right times.
 The hall also lacks back stage facilities, that can support concerts or other events.

-Walk around the building – all the way
+Walk around the building – you get a good days walk

 If you like to stroll, it’s a good idea to walk around the entire building to get a sense of its proportions and enjoy the many details that the low extensions offer.
 You’ll also realise that the building is almost as wide as it is tall.
 Pay special attention to the area below the main entrance where the car park is located.
 Here you will find examples of Polish cars, including the small Fiat (produced in Poland under licence) and the Polish buses, which were called “cucumbers”.